No hidden property through offshore companies: Justice Isa

 “His children were also adults and married and living with their respective spouses in the said two properties and both they and their respective spouses were gainfully employed in the UK, themselves paying all outgoings in respect of the properties and living independently,” Justice Faez Isa contended.

-Referring to the allegations levelled by the PTI as well as the MQM against him in the review petitions, regarding the Faizabad Dharna judgment, Justice Faez Isa said that both political parties would have known that the nature of allegations levelled by them in their review petitions would render them liable to contempt proceedings, if found incorrect.
+Referring to the allegations levelled by the PTI as well as MQM against him in the review petitions, regarding Faizabad dharna judgment, Justice Faez Isa said that both political parties would have known that the nature of allegations levelled by them in their review petitions would render them liable to contempt proceedings if found incorrect.

 Therefore, he requested the apex court to initiate contempt proceedings against all concerned and criminal action against those who performed surveillance of the petitioner and his family for gathering their personal information.